dbruning/accord/README.md

 The unit test status when replacing the .NET Framework based assemblies with their PCL analogues should give an indication of the current completeness of the porting of the non-imaging assemblies.

-Results, December 30, 2013:
+Results, January 1, 2014:

-* Accord.Test.Math, 352 unit tests, 0 failed
+* Accord.Test.Math, 361 unit tests, 0 failed
 * Accord.Test.Statistics, 861 tests, 0 failed
-* Accord.Test.MachineLearning, 120 tests, 5 failed
+* Accord.Test.MachineLearning, 120 tests, 4 failed
 * Accord.Test.MachineLearning.GPL, 1 test, 0 failed
 * Accord.Test.Neuro, 17 tests, 0 failed

-2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and it is assumed that these failures are due to missing *OnDeserialized* methods in the tested classes of the PCL *MachineLearning* library.
+2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and these failures are due to missing *OnDeserialized* methods in the tested classes of the PCL *MachineLearning* library.
+The other 2 failed tests are due to insufficient unit test formulations, see [Issue Report 84](https://code.google.com/p/accord/issues/detail?id=84).

+Thus, the Portable Accord class libraries are now working completely as expected.